 Jasmax and Haumi Partner: Cultural Design Leadership

-Jasmax CEO Sjoerd Post says the partnership with Haumi is reflective of Jasmax’s bold vision for New Zealand architecture.
+Jasmax CEO Sjoerd Post says the partnership with Haumi is reflective of Jasmax’s bold vision for architecture in Aoteroa New Zealand.
 “This partnership allows us to lead a cultural design discourse in New Zealand.
 I’m excited by the opportunities this brings for our clients.
 Karl brings a wealth of knowledge in the cultural sector and shares our vision for the future of raising the bar on indigenous design intelligence and subsequent outcomes in the built environment.”

 The partnership evolves from the commitment of one of Jasmax’s original founders, Ivan Mercep, to a design practice that acknowledges the way in which we are defined by the place in which we live, and Aotearoa’s bicultural foundation enshrined in Te Tiriti o Waitangi.